Table of Content

 Step 5: Distribute the RACI Chart

-Share it with your team and ensure everyone understands their role.
-A RACI Chart is only useful if everyone’s on board—otherwise, it’s just another spreadsheet gathering dust.
+Share it with your team and make sure everyone understands their role.
+A RACI Chart is only useful if everyone’s on board otherwise, it’s just another spreadsheet gathering dust.

 Hold a meeting to explain the chart and answer questions.
 A clear briefing ensures alignment and prevents misunderstandings.